+Your KS4

-Information for you and your Parents We aim to offer the widest degree of choice to meet the needs and interests of your child but we must meet other important needs too.
-These are just as important to your child's education as the degree of choice they have and include: - ♦ The need to satisfy the legal requirements of the National Curriculum. - ♦ The importance of keeping future options open by following, at this stage, a broad and balanced curriculum. - ♦ The practicalities of ensuring all courses can be adequately staffed and equipped.
+Information for you and your Parents

+We aim to offer the widest degree of choice to meet the needs and interests of your child but we must meet other important needs too.
+These are just as important to your child's education as the degree of choice they have and include:

+- ♦ The need to satisfy the legal requirements of the National Curriculum. - The importance of keeping future options open by following, at this stage, a broad and balanced curriculum. - The practicalities of ensuring all courses can be adequately staffed and equipped.

 There are, therefore, some subjects which every pupil will study as well as their option subjects.
 These are the National Curriculum "Core" Subjects of English, Mathematics and Science, together with Physical Education, PSHE/Citizenship and Religious Education.
 (PE and RE are available as options too.)

 As you enter KS4, you do have a greater choice of what you study.
-However, KS4 is broken down into 3 sections: - ♦ Core Subjects.
+However, KS4 is broken down into 3 sections:

+- Core Subjects.
 These are subjects that you have to study.
 They are: English Language, English Literature, Mathematics and Science.
-However, you will also have PE, PSHE, Citizenship and Digital Literacy.
+However, you will also have PE, RE, RSCE (Relationship, Sexual and Citizenship Education) and Digital Literacy.
 These subjects are taught in ability sets. - English Baccalaureate Subjects (Ebacc).
 You will have to choose one of the following subjects, or triple Science, at GCSE: Geography, History, Spanish or Computer Science.
 These are taught in mixed ability sets with the exception of Science. - Option Subjects.
 You will be able to choose 2 other subjects from the subjects in Sections 3 and 4 of the booklet.
 These are taught in mixed ability sets.

-To achieve the Ebacc, you will need to achieve Grade 4 or above in GCSE English, Mathematics, Science (either Core and Applied or all 3 Triple Science) and an Ebacc subject a Humanities (History or Geography), Triple Science, Computer Science or Spanish.
+To achieve the Ebacc, you will need to achieve Grade 4 or above in GCSE English, Mathematics, Science (either Core and Applied or all 3 Triple Science) and an Ebacc subject a Humanities (History or Geography), Computer Science or Spanish.
 If you are planning academic courses at University, you need to consider these subjects when selecting your options.

 The options form is now an online Google form rather than a paper based form.
 There are clear instructions regarding the choices and options that are available to you-please follow them very carefully.

-There are some restrictions on the combination of options you make, these are: - You can only choose 1 option from the DT subjects, that is, Food and Nutrition or Art and Design (Textiles or Fine Art or 3D Design) or Design and Technology. - ♦ You can only choose a Consortium option OR a DT option, NOT both.
+There is only 1 restriction on the combination of options you make, these are:

+You can only choose 1 option from the Art and DT subjects, that is, Art (Fine Art), Food and Nutrition or Art and Design (Textiles or Fine Art or 3D Design or Graphic Communication).

 Your KS4